gbenhaim/Lago-Demo/README.md

 ```
 lago init --template-repo-path=templates-repo/template-repo.json lago-work-dir init.json.in
 ```
-This directory /lago-work-dir will cotain the files of our new Lago enviroment.
+This directory /lago-work-dir will contain the files of our new Lago environment.
 This directory shouldn't exist before invoking lago init.

 #### Deploy the VMs

 cd into /lago-work-dir.
-From now on, each command that relates to the the environment, should be run from within it.
+From now on, each command that relates to the environment, should be run from within it.

 Now, lets start the vms: